ntwalibas/blog/_drafts/2023-07-20-variational-quantum-eigensolver.md

 ---
-title: "Variational Quantum Eigensolver"
+title: "Introduction to the Variational Quantum Eigensolver"
-subtitle: "We explore the main components that make the variational quantum eigensolver work: the ansatz, the optimizer, and the observable of interest.
-Our main objective is to look at how the different components can be tailored to solve practical problems."
+subtitle: "We explore the main components that make the variational quantum eigensolver (VQE) work: the ansatz, the optimizer, and the observable of interest.
+The main objective is to understand the basics and chart a path to learning more about VQE."
 layout: default
 date: 2023-07-20
-keywords: vqe, ansatz, optimizer, gradient descent, spsa
+keywords: vqe, ansatz, optimizer, gradient descent, spsa, NISQ
 toc: true
 published: false
 ---